Lessor: Legislation

-Rights and obligations of the lessor in the Russian Federation are regulated by the contract, under the Federal Law “On financial rent (leasing)”, the Tax Code of the Russian Federation, the Civil Code, and others, in Ukraine – by the Law “On Financial Leasing” and many others, in Uzbekistan – by Chapter 34 of the Civil Code of Uzbekistan and others.
+The rights and obligations of the lessor in the Russian Federation are regulated by contract, under the federal law "On financial rent (leasing)", the Tax Code of the Russian Federation, the Civil Code, and others; in Ukraine by the Law "On Financial Leasing" and many others; in Uzbekistan by Chapter 34 of the Civil Code of Uzbekistan and others.
 International leasing contracts are regulated under the UNIDROIT Convention on International Financial Leasing.